2013 Metcalf sniper attack: Assault

-On the morning of April 16, 2013, a team of gunmen, using rifles, opened fire on the Metcalf Transmission Substation, severely damaging 17 transformers.
+On the morning of April 16, 2013, a team of riflemen opened fire on the Metcalf Transmission Substation, severely damaging 17 transformers.

 Preparation

 Prior to the attack, a series of fiber-optic telecommunications cables operated by AT&T were cut by the culprits.
 Additionally, following the attack, investigators found small piles of rocks near to where the shots had been fired, the type of formations that can be used to scout firing positions.